aspose-total/Aspose.Total-Products/total/en/net/conversion/eml-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EML to WORDML via .NET" h2=".NET API to Render EML to WORDML on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EML to WORDML conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EML file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to WORDML.
+As a .NET developer, you may need to add EML to WORDML conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that can be used to convert EML files to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to WORDML.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and emails.
+Aspose.Email for .NET is an API that can be used to read, write, and convert emails in various formats, including EML.
+It also provides features for managing email messages, such as creating, deleting, and moving messages.

+Aspose.Words for .NET is an API that can be used to create, edit, and convert documents in various formats, including WORDML.
+It provides features for manipulating documents, such as creating, editing, and converting documents.
+It also provides features for rendering HTML to WORDML.

+By using Aspose.Total for .NET, you can easily add EML to WORDML conversion features to your applications.
+Aspose.Email for .NET can be used to convert EML files to HTML, and Aspose.Words for .NET can be used to render HTML to WORDML.
+With these powerful APIs, you can easily add EML to WORDML conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}